grame-cncm/faust/architecture/juce/README.md

 The following options are available:

- - `-plugin`                : to produce a plugin, otherwise a standalone application is generated
+ - `-standalone`            : to produce a standalone project, otherwise a plugin project is generated
  - `-nvoices <num>`         : to produce a polyphonic self-contained DSP with <num> voices, ready to be used with MIDI or OSC
  - `-effect <effect.dsp>`   : to produce a polyphonic DSP connected to a global output effect, ready to be used with MIDI or OSC
  - `-midi`                  : activates MIDI control